archivecoderzero/Giphy-Api/README.md

 > My chosen topic is "I am feeling ... " just like how google has a search button for "i am feeling lucky .. etc etc "

-> Baseline HTML format
+> created the basic HTML format

-> Button generator in javascript file
+> created the button generator in javascript file

+> added an else statement in the seach button generator , so that if the user clicks an "empty" search query, it will alert the user to prevent creating a "blank" button .